- What does Roblox error code 103 mean?

 - Once your console is fully powered off, wait for at least 1 full minute before turning it back on.
-While you wait, you can also disconnect the power cable from the power outlet it’s currently connected to in order to ensure that the power capacitors are completely cleared.

 - Once the next console startup is complete, open Roblox, attempt to join a multiplayer game, and see if the issue is resolved.

 In case you still end up seeing the 103 error code when attempting to access content created by other people, move down to the final fix below.

 If none of the solutions mentioned above fixed error code 103 for you, then your game files must be corrupted.
 To fix this issue, you have to reinstall Roblox.